One of Europe’s most iconic buildings recently celebrated its fiftieth anniversary; Arne Jacobsen’s Royal Hotel in Copenhagen.

-Some have termed Jacobsen’s sleek tower in the International Style, the world’s first ‘designer hotel’.
+Some have termed Jacobsen’s sleek tower in the International Style, the world’s first “designer hotel”.
 In effect, its special place in history extends way beyond that.
-Although there is no doubt that it is in every way a designer hotel—the renowned architect designed everything from the room decors to the cutlery in the restaurant—its additional significance lies in the particular combination of form and function.
-It would not be hyperbolic to suggest that the hotel invented the ‘Jet Age’ style that would be come synonymous with international jet set chic in the second half of the twentieth century.
-One need to only think of how many first class waiting lounges or airline booking offices adopted Jacobsen’s style—the furniture designed specifically for The Royal Hotel—to recognise this.
+Although there is no doubt that it is in every way a design hotel—the renowned architect designed everything from the room décor to the cutlery in the restaurant—its additional significance lies in the particular combination of form and function.
+It would not be hyperbolic to suggest that this hotel invented the “Jet Age style” that would be come synonymous with international jet set chic in the second half of the twentieth century.
+One need to only think of how many first class waiting lounges or airline booking offices adopted Jacobsen’s style—the furniture designed specifically for The Royal Hotel—to confirm this hypothesis.

 Perhaps this is not so unusual when one realises that the birth of The Royal Hotel was so intrinsically bound up with air travel.
 After all, the hotel was originally commissioned and owned by the Scandinavian Air Service (SAS).
-In the post-war period of rebuilding, the airline recognised the need for increased high-calibre visitor accommodation, particularly for the affluent American business visitors as well as an increasing stream of made-good-in-America tourists returning to visit their Scandinavian roots, all facilitated by the ease of transatlantic air travel.
-The top prize, however, were the passengers of their unique transpolar route that connected Los Angeles with Europe: it proved extremely popular with the Hollywood set when filming in Europe.
+In the post-war period of rebuilding, the airline recognised the need for increased high-calibre visitor accommodation, particularly for the affluent American business visitors as well as an increasing stream of made-good-in-America tourists returning to explore their Scandinavian roots, all facilitated by the ease of transatlantic air travel.
+The crowning glory, however, was the passenger traffic of their unique transpolar route that connected Los Angeles with Europe: it proved extremely popular with the Hollywood set when filming on the continent.

 Though much justified attention has been given to Jacobsen’s design as architecture, this has somewhat overshadowed the history of the project from the perspective of hoteliers.
 With a visionary foresight of what is now considered an essential part of creating a new destination hotel, SAS engaged the Swiss hotelier Alberto Kappenberger to work alongside Jacobsen from the project’s early development.
 Kappenberger had already gained a reputation as something of a gifted hotelier who understood the needs of the blue-chip visitors for whom the project was intended.
 Working together, he ensured that Jacobsen was filled in on all the necessary details of what it took to run a top-class hotel on a day-to-day level.
-After all, once Jacobsen’s job was done, it would be Kappenberger who would continue on until his retirement as one of those legendary hoteliers.
-Under his period as General Director, the hotel played host to heads of state, royalty and international celebrities, many of whom remembered the charming Mr Kappenberger after whom the hotel’s chic top floor restaurant with panoramic views of the city is now named.
+After all, once Jacobsen’s job was done, it would be Kappenberger who would continue on until his retirement as one of those legendary hotel general managers.
+During his tenure as General Director, the hotel played host to heads of state, royalty and international celebrities, many of whom remembered the charming Mr Kappenberger after whom today’s chic top-floor restaurant with panoramic views of the city is named.

-Room 606 – Jacobsen’s original interior for The Royal Hotel, Copenhagen
+Room 606 – Jacobsen’s original interior for The Royal Hotel, Copenhagen; preserved and bookable.